• About

 • Fresh garlic

-• Lime juice – or vinegar such as plain white vinegar or red wine vinegar.
+• Lime juice – You could substitute the lime juice with vinegar (such as plain white vinegar or red wine vinegar), but fresh lemon juice will taste the best.

 • Salt